dotnet/docs-aspire/docs/logging/seq-integration.md

 }
 ```

+For the complete Seq client integration JSON schema, see [Aspire.Seq/ConfigurationSchema.json](https://github.com/dotnet/aspire/blob/v8.2.2/src/Components/Aspire.Microsoft.Data.SqlClient/ConfigurationSchema.json).

-### Use inline delegates
+#### Use inline delegates

-You can pass the `Action<SeqSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+Also you can pass the `Action<SeqSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```csharp
 builder.AddSeqEndpoint("seq", static settings =>